Alicepinch/stay-in-st-tropez/TESTING.md

 - When the different buttons are clicked for (Beaches, Restaurants, Vineyards and Hotels) the map below updates with the correct centre point and zoom view.
 - Whichever button the user has clicked will turn brown.
 - All markers drop onto the map correctly when different buttons are selected.
-- When a marker is clicked an info window appears with the appropriate information.
+- When a marker is clicked an 'info' window appears with the appropriate information.
-- When another marker is clicked the current info window closes and the new one opens.
+- When another marker is clicked the current 'info' window closes and the new one opens.
 - Each marker has the relevant content with correct address, phone number or booking link.
-- All links in the info window open in a new tab.
+- All links in the 'info' window open in a new tab.

 ### WS3 Validator: